Annual Beaver Lake Volunteer Day Event: September 29th, 2025 Register Now

 Spanning Northwest Arkansas (NWA) and Southern Missouri, the Upper White River Watershed is one of the region’s most important resources.
 On the Arkansas side, it includes Beaver Lake, which supplies drinking water for over 500,000 people in NWA, but also many of our most beloved waterways such as the White River, War Eagle Creek, Kings River, West Fork White River, Long Creek, and over 2,700 miles of streams.
 The Upper White River watershed is the source of many critical wildlife habitats, natural scenic areas, and a wide variety of recreational uses.

-Note that this project was made possible through a grant from the Arkansas Department of Agriculture Natural Resources Division supported by the U.S. Environmental Protection Agency’s 319 Program for Non-Point Source Pollution Control.
+This project was made possible through a grant from the Arkansas Department of Agriculture Natural Resources Division supported by the U.S. Environmental Protection Agency’s 319 Program for Non-Point Source Pollution Control.

 At a Glance: